3rr9r/Nebula/Nebula-Level-02/README.md

 So maybe it's working like in the first nebula exercise?
 We need to get `system()` to run the code we want!

+I'm playing around with the environment varibale `USER`.
+I'm setting it to flag02 and /bin/bash... then export it. `System()`is executing`/bin/echo` from the buffer and getting `USER` as parameter...
+So if i change `USER` to `/bin/bash` that's not helping.
+Because it would just echo the string.
+If i could somehow bend what's executed...
+Or maybe something how `printf()`parses variables...
+Or maybe move the pointer from buffer.
+So that it is not pointing to the first character but to one want.
+If that would work `system()` would get the buffer from a point i want.
+It could get something like `/bin/echo /bin/bash` start with the second comand instead of the first...

+1. I should find out more about `asprintf()`
+   1. get to know how its parsing variables etc
+2. get to know how syscalls via `system()` are working
+3. have a break and  breakfast.

 ## Solution